DaveHudiny/synthesis/README.md

+# PAYNT with RL extension

+This version of PAYNT contains implementation of reinforcement algorithms based on TF Agents and is currently distributed on https://github.com/DaveHudiny/synthesis, which is fork from [PAYNT repository](https://github.com/randriu/synthesis)

 # PAYNT

 PAYNT (Probabilistic progrAm sYNThesizer) is a tool for the automated synthesis of probabilistic programs.
 PAYNT takes a program with holes (a so-called sketch) and a PCTL specification, and outputs a concrete hole assignment that yields a satisfying program, if such an assignment exists.
 PAYNT also supports the synthesis of finite-state controllers for POMDPs.
 Internally, PAYNT interprets the incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/moves-rwth/storm) to identify satisfying realization.
 PAYNT is implemented in Python and uses [Stormpy](https://github.com/moves-rwth/stormpy), Python bindings for Storm.
 PAYNT is hosted on [github](https://github.com/randriu/synthesis).